Most interesting landmarks of Austria

 Described landmarks of Austria

 - Historical cities and towns.
-People of Austria have been following and even creating the trends in architecture, building cities and towns with countless beautiful buildings in gorgeous mountain setting, preserving the historical street network and often – fortification walls.
-A true wonder is the beautiful Hallstatt town but very rich heritage is found in Austrian cities – Vienna, Salzburg, Graz.
+People of Austria have been following and even creating the trends in architecture, building cities and towns with countless beautiful buildings in gorgeous mountain settings, preserving the historical street network and often – fortification walls.
+The true wonder is the beautiful Hallstatt town but very rich heritage is found in Austrian cities – Vienna, Salzburg, Graz.

 - Palaces.
 Some of the world’s most beautiful palaces – Schönbrunn and Belvedere palaces – are located in the vicinities of Vienna.

 - Monasteries.
 Some monasteries in Austria – such as Melk Abbey and Göttweig Abbey have served as giant treasure troves of knowledge and art values.

 The most impressive known ice cave in the world is Eisriesenwelt – a giant cave not too far from Salzburg.
 Total length of this cave exceeds 42 kilometers and the first kilometer at its entrance is covered with huge amount of ice which forms beautiful formations.

 DK Eyewitness Travel Guide: Austria takes you by the hand, leading you straight to the best attractions the country has to offer.